 - What drives their passion?
 What do they love about the business?

-It will be different with each client, but brand advocacy conversations often end up revolving around one or two specific features of a service or a product, according to the same study by Ogilvy. “[D]iscussion of the bar and bathroom for Kimpton are higher than for its peers; similarly, breakfast at Holiday Inn generates more advocacy related discussions.”
+It will be different with each client, but brand advocacy conversations often end up revolving around one or two specific features of a service or a product, according to the same study by Ogilvy. “[D]iscussion of the bar and bathroom for Kimpton are higher than for its peers; similarly, breakfast at Holiday Inn generates more advocacy-related discussions.”

 Identifying which topics brand advocates naturally gravitate toward when talking about your clients will provide valuable insight that will inform your next task.
 Think of SEO for hotels as an example—Who can serve as brand advocates for hotel owners?
 What type of content will the audience love?
 All these play into launching a successful brand advocacy.

 2. Encourage Conversation